Post Fetaured Image

 Just make sure whatever professional experience you include in the resume has relevance to what you will be doing as an educator, whether it’s classroom management, lesson plans, working one-on-one with kids or overseeing the welfare of multiple children.

-After pouring your blood, sweat, and tears into your resume, it’s important to look through it one more time and double-check a few things.
+After pouring your blood, sweat and tears into your resume, it’s important to look through it one more time and double-check a few things.

 Did you …

-By taking a glance at some of the resume examples linked to above, along with following the tips we generated based on several years of working with school districts across the state, you’ll be on your way to creating a blockbuster resume that lands you an interview and advances you to the front of the class.
+By taking a glance at some of the resume examples linked above, along with following the tips we generated based on several years of working with school districts across the state, you’ll be on your way to creating a blockbuster resume that lands you an interview and advances you to the front of the class.

 Topics: Resume Help